akshadmahajan7/Secure-File-Sharing-System/README.md

 ```

 4. Configuration:
-  * Set up your PostgreSQL database (create a DB, user, and password).
+  * Set up your PostgreSQL/MySql database (create a DB, user, and password).
   * Create a `.env` file based on `.env.example` and fill in your `SECRET_KEY` and `DATABASE_URL`.

 ### **Running the Application**